Print

 • Cover the wakame by a couple inches with cold water in a large bowl.
 Rest 10 minutes.
 Drain and run cold water over it in the strainer.

-• Mix miso until dissolved.
-Add salt, more miso, or more fish sauce to taste if needed.
+• Add salt, more miso, or more fish sauce to taste if needed.

 • Place soup in a bowl and add mushrooms, tofu, and green onions.
 Happy Soupin!
 Beckie